 - Signage at events and/or program listing

-- Inclusion in press releases and promotional materials
+- Inclusion in press releases, social media and promotional materials

 - Tickets to sponsored event